erikced/esphome-efs/README.md

   request_pin: D5  # GPIO pin for request signal
   request_interval: 10s  # How often to request new data
   receive_timeout: 200ms  # Timeout for receiving telegram
+  print_values: false # Set to true to print all values in the telegram to the log
 ```

 ## Sensors